Exploiting Sensing Signal in ISAC: A NOMA Inspired Scheme: Proposed Solutions and Property Analysis

 \subsubsection{General Multiple-user Scenario}

 Following the same procedure in Section \ref{sec:multiple}, in the multiple-user scenario, the SOOP for the Ideal-SenIC ISAC and No-SenIC ISAC obtained by the $\epsilon$-constraint method is given by

-Despite the non-convexity of the problem (P5.1), it can be solved by the proposed Algorithm \ref{alg:A} by removing the multicast transmission and considering the interference term in \eqref{eqn:rate_exsiting}.
-In the following, we compare the NOMA-inspired ISAC frameworks with the Ideal-SenIC and No-SenIC ISAC by analyzing the solution of (P3.1) and (P5.1).
+Despite the non-convexity of the problem (P5.1), it can be solved by the proposed \textbf{Algorithm \ref{alg:A}} by removing the extra information streams and considering the interference term in \eqref{eqn:rate_exsiting}.
+In the following, we compare the NOMA-inspired ISAC frameworks with the Ideal-SenIC and No-SenIC ISAC by analyzing the solution to (P3.1) and (P5.1).